hungovercoders/repo.tools.package/README.md

 A python package for repo tools

-#TODO: improve release mechanism with tagging and building as too much repetition and room for error
+TODO: improve release mechanism with tagging and building as too much repetition and room for error
+TODO: fix todo references into test todo and todo function

 ## Contributing